 What do you love to do?

-Amidst the flurry of diagnosis second opinions, and treatments, it is easy to forget that you actually have a life.
+Staying positive with cancer amidst the flurry of diagnosis second opinions, and treatments, is tough and it is easy to forget that you actually have a life.
 Take a moment to close your eyes and step back from the world of cancer, and dream of things you would enjoy doing.
 Your thoughts may surprise you.
 If you’re having difficulty picturing yourself feeling passionate about something again, think back over the last several years of your life.
 What were the highlights and what truly brought you happiness?

 Now think of things you have never done but at some point, in your life have thought you would enjoy.
 What’s wrong with pursuing a new passion now?
 Ask a close friend what kind of passion or hobby they believe would bring you pleasure.
 Make a list then have a go.